ichisadashioko/abstouch-nux/README.md

 # abstouch-nux
-An absolute touchpad driver for GNU/Linux.
+An absolute touchpad input client for GNU/Linux.